MutantDAO/hackathon/README.md

 - FISH Party!

 ### DAO Judging
-- After 1 week real world usage in the wild the DAO will cast their votes on who should win
+- After 1 week real world usage in the wild and with all relevant reports and walk throughs, the DAO will cast their votes on who should win!